fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Functionality: Sign in to the bank's webapp.
 Input data and actions: We introduce a correct username and password and submit the form: jsmith@demo.io-Demo123!
 Expected Result: Let us sign in and take us to the Bank's personal dashboard.
-Obtained Result: The webapp took us to the dashboard allowing us the access it was expected.

 After we tested the sign in form we are testing the two links which one takes you to the sign in form (logo) and the other one to the sign up form.
 We also tested the checkbox that remembers the user.